Kirurumu Tarangire Lodge is situated just outside the Tarangire National Park

 Usual board basis: Full Board

-Food quality: When we last visited Kirurumu Tarangire in 2011 we didn’t have a chance to sample the food, but the manager told us what to expect.
+Food quality: When we last visited Kirurumu Tarangire we didn’t have a chance to sample the food, but the manager told us guests can expect the following:

 Breakfast is a buffet selection of cereals and fruit, and you can also order a cooked breakfast.